Trump plans to bring 'biggest tax cuts ever' in US history, praises Kelly

 “So there’s a great spirit for it, people want to see it, and I call it tax cuts.
 It is tax reform also, but I call it tax cuts.
 It’ll be the biggest cuts ever in the history of this country,” Trump added.

-Trump said he believes he has the votes for his historic tax cuts plan to pass in Congress.
+Trump said he believes he has the votes for his historic plan to pass in Congress.
 He reiterated his plan to tackle taxes and health care to promote “tremendous growth” and address the debt and deficit in the U.S.

-“Well it’s going to be all growth.
-Look it’s going to be growth.
+“Well, it’s going to be all growth.
+Look, it’s going to be growth.
 I think that growth can be staggering.
 I also think we have a lot of waste in this country.
 And we’ll be doing other things.
 We will be doing welfare reform.
 I mean that’s coming up,” the president said.

 He added, “Okay, and whether people like it or not.
 You know people don’t like having a house and working three jobs and having somebody nearby where their living better than the person with the three jobs.
 It’s not fair.
 And that’s all coming up, believe me that’s going to be out there very soon.”